xieweiAlex/English_Learning/words/2021/words-Sep.md

-skywalk
-The politicking in Seattle is extremely intense.

 ## Week 5

 This is the third time Venezuela’s leaders have **lopped off** some zeroes on its currency in an attempt to address the country’s hyperinflation.